stephengold/Acorus/README.md

 2. Select "Properties" to open the "Project Properties" dialog.
 3. Under "Categories:" select "Libraries".
 4. Click on the "Compile" tab.
-5. Add the `Heart` class jar:
+5. Add the [Heart] class jar:
   + Click on the "Add JAR/Folder" button.
   + Navigate to the download folder.
-  + Select the "Heart-7.2.0.jar" file.
+  + Select the "Heart-7.3.0.jar" file.
   + Click on the "Open" button.
 6. (optional) Add jars for javadoc and sources:
   + Click on the "Edit" button.
   + Click on the "Browse..." button to the right of "Javadoc:"
-  + Select the "Heart-7.2.0-javadoc.jar" file.
+  + Select the "Heart-7.3.0-javadoc.jar" file.
   + Click on the "Open" button.
   + Click on the "Browse..." button to the right of "Sources:"
-  + Select the "Heart-7.2.0-sources.jar" file.
+  + Select the "Heart-7.3.0-sources.jar" file.
   + Click on the "Open" button again.
   + Click on the "OK" button to close the "Edit Jar Reference" dialog.
 7. Similarly, add the `Acorus` jar(s).